 Required fees: Fixed sum charged to students for items not covered by tuition and required of such a large proportion of all students that the student who does NOT pay is the exception.
-Do not include application fees or optional fees such as lab fees or parking fees.

-Resident alien or other eligible non-citizen: A person who is not a citizen or national of the United States and who has been admitted as a legal immigrant for the purpose of obtaining permanent resident alien status (and who holds either an alien registration card [Form I-551 or I-151], a Temporary Resident Card [Form I-688], or an Arrival-Departure Record [Form I-94] with a notation that conveys legal immigrant status, such as Section 207 Refugee, Section 208 Asylee, Conditional Entrant Parolee or Cuban-Haitian).

-Room and board (charges)-on campus: Assume double occupancy in institutional housing and 19 meals per week (or maximum meal plan).
+Do not include application fees or Resident alien or other eligible non-citizen: A person who is not a citizen or national of the United States and who has been admitted as a legal immigrant for the purpose of obtaining permanent resident alien status (and who holds either an alien registration card [Form I-551 or I-151], a Temporary Resident Card [Form I-688], or an Arrival-Departure Record [Form I-94] with a notation that conveys legal immigrant status, such as Section 207 Room and board (charges)-on campus: Assume double occupancy in institutional housing and 19 meals per week (or maximum meal plan).

-Secondary school record (as admission factor): Information maintained by the secondary school that may include such things as the student's high school transcript, class rank, GPA, and teacher and counselor recommendations.

-Semester calendar system: A calendar system that consists of two semesters during the academic year with about 16 weeks for each semester of instruction.
+Secondary school record (as admission factor): Information maintained by the secondary school that may include such things as the student's high school transcript, class rank, GPA, and teacher and counselor Semester calendar system: A calendar system that consists of two semesters during the academic year with about 16 weeks for each semester of instruction.
 There may be an additional summer session.

-Student-designed major: A program of study based on individual interests, designed with the assistance of an adviser.

-Study abroad: Any arrangement by which a student completes part of the college program studying in another country.
-Can be at a campus abroad or through a cooperative agreement with some other U.S. college or an institution of another country.

-Summer session: A summer session is shorter than a regular semester and not considered part of the academic year.
-It is not the third term of an institution operating on a trimester system or the fourth term of an institution operating on a quarter calendar system.
+Student-designed major: A program of study based on individual interests, designed with the assistance of an Study abroad: Any arrangement by which a student completes part of the college program studying in another country.
+Can be at a campus abroad or through a cooperative agreement with some other U.S. college or an Summer session: A summer session is shorter than a regular semester and not considered part of the academic year.
+It is not the third term of an institution operating on a trimester system or the fourth term of an institution operating on a trimester system or the fourth term of an institution operating on a quarter calendar system.
 The institution may have 2 or more sessions occurring in the summer months.
-Some schools, such as vocational and beauty schools, have year-round classes with no separate summer session.
+Some schools, such as vocational and beauty schools, have year-round classes with no